 use \Asmit\FilamentMention\Forms\Components\RichMentionEditor; RichMentionEditor::make('note') ->pluck('id') ->getMentionableItemsUsing(function ($query) { return User::search($query) ->get() ->map(function ($user) { return new MentionItem( id: $user->id, username: $user->username, displayName: $user->name, avatar: $user->profile, url: '#'); })->toArray(); })

-to extract the field from the mentioned user.
-The key should be id
+The pluck method accepts the key to extract the field from the mentioned user.
+The key should be id or username.

 It extracts the data from the MentionItem and return the data in the array format.

-It will add the new data attribute named mentioned_[YOUR PLUCK LEY]
+It will add the new data attribute named mentioned_[YOUR PLUCK LEY].

 If you inspect the data it will return like